 Highlands: Vernon is located in the New Jersey Highlands Region and is part of both the Highlands Planning and Preservation Areas.
 As such, the Township is one of 88 municipalities protected by and subject to the provisions of the Highlands Water Protection and Planning Act that protects, enhances and restores Highland's natural resources.
 The Highlands Act requires that future land use in the Highlands Region be guided by the Regional Master Plan's Land Use Capability Map (LUCM) Series which includes tools to identify and protect the natural, scenic and other resources of the region.
 In supporting and complying with the Highlands Act, the Township enacted amendments and updates to local zoning and development ordinances that ensure the protection of important resources and areas.
 The Highland Act creates three primary zones: a Protection Zone, a Conservation Zone and an Existing community Zone.
-Protection Zones are areas with the highest quality resources with extreme limitations on allowable development while Conservation Zones have significant agricultural lands and associated woodlands and environmental features with allowable development consisting primarily of agricultural uses.
-Existing Community Zones consist of areas of concentrated development with limited environmental constraints.
-These zones are overlayed with existing local zoning maps to identify and address issues of public interest including watershed management, open space preservation, historic preservation, flood protection among others.
+Protection Zones are areas with the highest quality resources with extreme limitations on allowable development while Conservation Zones have significant agricultural lands and associated woodlands and environmental features with allowable development with limited environmental constraints.
+These zones are overlaid with existing local zoning maps to identify and address issues of public interest including watershed management, open space preservation, historic preservation, flood protection among others.